frc1511/frc1511.github.io/cpp_stuff/classes/index.md

 // --- MyClass.h ---

 class MyClass {
 public: // Start of the public section.

+  /**
-    void myPublicFunction(); // Declares a function named "myPublicFunction" that can be accessed from inside and outside the class.
+    * Declares a function named "myPublicFunction" that can be accessed
+    * from inside and outside the class.
+    */
+  void myPublicFunction();

 private: // Start of the private section.

+  /**
-    void myPrivateFunction(); // Declares a function named "myPrivateFunction" that can only be accessed from inside the class.
+    * Declares a function named "myPrivateFunction" that can only be
+    * accessed from inside the class.
+    */
+  void myPrivateFunction();

+  /**
-    int myPrivateVariable; // Declares a variable named "myPrivateVariable" that can only be accessed from inside the class.
+    * Declares a variable named "myPrivateVariable" that can only be
+    * accessed from inside the class.
+    */
+  int myPrivateVariable;
 };

 // --- MyClass.cpp ---